Gabapentin: History

+GABA is the principal inhibitory neurotransmitter in mammalian brains.
+By the early 1970s, it was appreciated that there are two main classes of GABA receptors, GABAA and GABAB and also that baclofen was an agonist of GABAB receptors.
+Gabapentin was designed, synthesized, and tested in mice by researchers at the pharmaceutical company Goedecke AG in Freiburg, Germany (a subsidiary of Parke-Davis).
+It was meant to be a structural analog of the neurotransmitter GABA that could more easily cross the blood–brain barrier.
+It was first synthesized in 1974/75 and described in 1975 by Satzinger and Hartenstein.

+The first pharmacology findings published were sedating properties and prevention of seizures in mice evoked by the GABA antagonist, thiosemicarbazide.
+Shortly after, gabapentin was shown in vitro to reduce the release of the neurotransmitter dopamine from slices of rat caudate nucleus (striatum).
+This study provided evidence that the action of gabapentin, unlike baclofen, did not arise from the GABAB receptor.

+Initial clinical trials utilizing small numbers of subjects were for treatment of spasticity and migraine but neither study had statistical power to allow conclusions.
+In 1987, the first positive results with gabapentin were obtained in a clinical trial using three dose groups versus pre-treatment seizure frequency for 75 days, as add-on treatment in patients who still had seizures despite taking other medications.

-Gabapentin was designed by researchers at Parke-Davis to be an analogue of the neurotransmitter GABA that could more easily cross the blood–brain barrier and was first described in 1975 by Satzinger and Hartenstein.
-Under the brand name Neurontin, it was first approved in May 1993, for the treatment of epilepsy in the United Kingdom.
-Approval by the U.S. Food and Drug Administration followed in December 1993, for use as an adjuvant (effective when added to other antiseizure drugs) medication to control partial seizures in adults; that indication was extended to children in 2000.
-Subsequently, gabapentin was approved in the United States for the treatment of postherpetic neuralgia in 2002.
+Under the brand name Neurontin, it was first approved in the United Kingdom in May 1993, for the treatment of refractory epilepsy.
+Approval by the US Food and Drug Administration followed in December 1993, also for use as an adjuvant (effective when added to other antiseizure drugs) medication to control partial seizures in adults; that indication was extended to children in 2000.
+Subsequently, gabapentin was approved in the United States for the treatment of pain from postherpetic neuralgia in 2002.
 A generic version of gabapentin first became available in the United States in 2004.
-An extended-release formulation of gabapentin for once-daily administration, under the brand name Gralise, was approved in the United States for the treatment postherpetic neuralgia in January 2011.
+An extended-release formulation of gabapentin for once-daily administration, under the brand name Gralise, was approved in the United States for the treatment of postherpetic neuralgia in January 2011.

+Gabapentin has been prescribed for a variety of disorders and is one of the more common medications used, particularly in elderly people.